Chia-Network/chialisp-web/docs/ref/clvm.md

 ((50 0x848f09f98800442737684dd76071f25a0bd100b51e727aabafeddb062dbc3d2b3ac64bc87f084a6d16e4e89e1417de14 0x03db13c4e422e5eea98463c02b2c15994b620e0a45aa2db6f7785d3ba28f46cf) (61 0x23f61666150d2a467ee7b81a77954c93255d65c0c43108f1bb14ac420fd59c42))
 ```

-The CLVM cost for this coin spend was 15,032.
+The CLVM cost for this coin spend was 15 032.

 We still need to calculate this program's size cost.
-  * The serialized puzzle is 582 characters, or 291 bytes
+  * The serialized puzzle is 582 hexadecimal digits, or 291 bytes
-  * The serialized solution is 94 characters, or 47 bytes
+  * The serialized solution is 94 digits, or 47 bytes
   * The sum of these two is 338 bytes.
-With a cost of 12,000 per byte, the program's size cost is 4,056,000
+With a cost of 12 000 per byte, the program's size cost is 4 056 000

 Let's add up the costs to get the total cost for this transaction:
 * First coin
-    * CLVM:             39,652
+    * CLVM:             39 652
-    * AGG_SIG_ME:    1,200,000
+    * AGG_SIG_ME:    1 200 000
-    * CREATE_COIN 1: 1,800,000
+    * CREATE_COIN 1: 1 800 000
-    * CREATE_COIN 2: 1,800,000
+    * CREATE_COIN 2: 1 800 000
-    * Program size:  5,160,000
+    * Program size:  5 160 000
 * Second coin
-    * CLVM:             15,032
+    * CLVM:             15 032
-    * AGG_SIG_ME:    1,200,000
+    * AGG_SIG_ME:    1 200 000
-    * Program size:  4,056,000
+    * Program size:  4 056 000
-* Total:            15,270,684
+* Total:            15 270 684

 This is an accurate assessment of the cost for this particular transaction.

-Just like before, we have to multiple the cost by five to obtain the miniumum fee.
-In this case, the result is `5 * 15,270,684 = 76,353,420 mojos`.
-It's still a good idea to round this fee up to 100 million mojos to ensure that your transaction will skip ahead of the zero-fee transactions in the mempool.
+Just like before, we have to multiply the cost by five to obtain the minimum fee.
+In this case, the result is `5 * 15 270 684 = 76 353 420 mojos`.
+If this specific transaction had included a fee of at least that many mojos, it would've kicked a transaction with a lower fee out of the mempool in order to be included.

 Now that you know _what_ the cost of each CLVM operator is, as well as _how_ to calculate costs, we'll discuss _why_ we decided to structure costs in this manner.
 It all begins with the minimum spec machine for farming, the humble Raspberry Pi 4.